bran-world-builder/unity-cloth-sim/README.md

 ---

+## 🔭 Looking Ahead

+This cloth simulation project laid the groundwork for a larger physics systems initiative.
+The next major goal is to develop a modular, editor-friendly **Position Based Dynamics (PBD) add-on** for Unity, eventually evolving into an **Extended Position Based Dynamics (XPBD)** framework.

+Planned features for the next phase:
+- ✔️ Attach-to-object architecture (drag & drop component)
+- ✔️ Constraint-based physics modeling using XPBD principles
+- ✔️ Visual editor tools for tuning stiffness, damping, and compliance
+- ✔️ Real-time debugging and constraint visualization
+- ✔️ Applicable to both cloth and soft-bodies

+This will serve as both a teaching tool and a technical foundation for future game and simulation projects.

+---

 ## 👋 About Me

-I'm a game developer with a CS background and a focus on systems design, shaders, and worldbuilding.
+I'm a game developer with a CS background and a focus on systems design, shaders, physics, and worldbuilding.
 This cloth sim is part of a broader technical portfolio showcasing my work in Unity and real-time interactivity.